JayeHicks/ManageIrrigation/backend/README.md

 * Similar to a bullet above regarding end users, developers will benefit (especially when debugging security issues) by using a modern, standard web browser, on a platform where the browser's cache can be flushed and the browser can be reinstalled if necessary.
 Mixing your personal user browser and you development browser can introduce pain if you need to flush cache and / or reinstall.

 ## Observations at 7+ months of 24x7 Operations
 * AWS services are, for the most part, solid.
 However, I did notice a single unexplained blip in which a particular one of my AWS service-to-service integrations simply didn't work.
-I had manual procedure that I used to recover the approximate 4 hours inbound raw sensor data.
+I had a manual procedure that I used to recover the approximate 4 hours of inbound raw sensor data.
   * This was not a data issue as there was nothing unusual associated with the dropped data and it manually ingested just fine
   * This was not a configuration issue with the service-to-service integration as it had worked flawlessly for months before the 4 hour blip and have been working flawlessly since the blip
   * I reviewed the Personal Health Dashboard for the account that I used to develop / deploy the solution and found no mention of outages / disruptions with any services involved in the integration
+  * I'm not quite sure where I would dig into this issue to do a root cause analysis
-* Related to the 4 hour service integration outage noted above, I have seen 3 integration error objects show up in the special purpose S3 bucket set up to catch any run-time service-to-service integration errors across all of the solution's service-to-service integrations.
-Considering the sheer volume of service-to-service integrations that run every single hour, this is a very low error rate and these three integration error blips did not result in the loss of any data.
-Still, interesting to note.
+* In a similar vein but unrelated to the 4 hour service integration outage noted above, I have seen 3 integration error objects show up in the special purpose S3 bucket set up to catch any run-time service-to-service integration errors across all of the solution's service-to-service integrations.
+  * Considering the sheer volume of service-to-service integrations that run every single hour, this is a very low error rate and these three integration error blips did not result in the loss of any data.
+  * I think AWS service-to-service integrations are very powerful.
+Definitely the way to go but they, like anything else in life, have their moments.
+I've not had the spare time yet to forensically examine these S3 objects.
 * An SNS topic has been set up to send emails and SMS text messages to vineyard operators in the event that an alarm state is detected.
 All vineyard operators are subscribed to the topic with both an email account and a smart device telephone number for text messages.
 For detected alarm states
   * Emails are received 100% of the time by 100% of the vineyard operators
   * SMS text messages are received by most vineyard operators, most of the time